 Bureau of Indian Affairs has called in several loads of fire retardant to be dropped from the air by planes from Texas since Tuesday evening, Roberts added.
 "It means the world," he told 2 News.
 BIA also has a crew of firefighters from Idaho helping to prevent any eastward spread.

-This week's wildfire has burned through almost 4,000 acres with no clear cause found yet, according to Oklahoma Forestry Services.
+This week's wildfire has burned through about 3,600 acres with no clear cause found yet, according to Oklahoma Forestry Services.
 At least 25 structures are confirmed destroyed.
+As of Thursday morning, Bureau of Indian Affairs reports it is 26% contained.

 Two charred houses are on the corner of Farrell Road and Skyline Drive.
 One was empty, but Cody pointed out one of them was the house built decades ago for local Osage legend Rolling Thunder, better known by his less than flattering nickname "John Stink" - although he chose to live outside with his dogs instead.